 BYRDIE UK: We know we should drink water all day—any tips?

 RH: That’s one of my beauty tricks.
-I always have a 1.5-litre bottle of Fiji water with me wherever I go.
+I always have a 1.5-liter bottle of Fiji water with me wherever I go.
 My key to getting through it is always having it nearby—I even keep it next to my bed.
 I always choose water instead of any other drink.

 BYRDIE UK: What hair or makeup tricks have you picked up since being in the industry?